citrix-openstack/blogentries/xs+neutron+vlan.md

 within the same domain and waiting for DHCP server's reply.

-If VMs cannot get IP address, our straightforward reaction is to check whether the packages from the VMs can be recieved by DHCP server, see this picture [traffic flow](https://github.com/Annie-XIE/summary-os/blob/master/flow-VM-to-DomU.png)
+If VMs cannot get IP address, our straightforward reaction is to check whether the packets from the VMs can be recieved by DHCP server, see this picture [traffic flow](https://github.com/Annie-XIE/summary-os/blob/master/flow-VM-to-DomU.png)

 #### Dump traffic in Network Node